xedi/library-php-sendgrid/README.md

 <a name="security-vulnerabilities"></a>
 # Security Vulnerabilities

 We take security very seriously.
-If you spot something, please let us know by filing a Security Issue on our Github repository.
+If you spot something, please let us know by emailing use at [development@xedi.com][SECURITY_REPORTING_LINK].

 <!-- ############################# Reference Links ####################################### -->